keyboardio/schematics/design_changes.md

 * We SHOULD upgrade the fuse on the USB connection to allow power draw of maybe 2 amps of power.
 The LEDs can draw a bunch more, but there's a limit to what's sane.

-* We SHOULD switch to IO Expanders with key scanning engines that support both down-stroke and up-stroke events.
-The ISSI product we're investigating looks like it should fit the bill.
+* We SHOULD switch to ISSI 31IO7326 IO Expanders with key scanning engines that support both down-stroke and up-stroke events.
 The new IO Expander SHOULD operate on a 5V voltage supply.

 * We SHOULD switch from RS2812B LEDs to APA102C LEDs.
 They're easier to drive and look nicer.
 (Issue: using a PCB-mount LED means that if a fault is detected after keyswitches are soldered on, rework is incredibly difficult.)